 M’Baku is a curious character.
 Early on he was cool.
 He’s remarkably dangerous, and “jungle adventures” were still a popular genre (Tarzan, Ka-Zar, Shanna, etc.).

 But as decades passed a big guy wearing a gorilla skin became ridiculous.

-And then, Black Panther writer Christopher Priest made him cool again by showing — but never quite explaining — the background of the White Gorilla Cult.
-Our one writeups.org contributor with first-hand experience in African political conflicts found him sympathetic.
+And then, Black Panther writer Christopher Priest made him cool again.
+By showing — but never quite explaining — the background of the White Gorilla Cult, and the political struggles around it.

 This profile is current as of 2012.
 This means it has all the Silver Age material and all the C. Priest material, but not the later evolutions.
 Such as the Ta-Nehisi Coates stuff and the post-movie stuff.
-Which is better covered in a separate entry, anyway.
+With one clearly noted exception.

-M’Baku has been around for 50+ years, and this profile summarises the Jabari people issues.
+M’Baku has been around for 50+ years.
+Furthermore, this profile also summarises the Jabari people issues.
 Since this ends up being a bit long for slower readers, we’ve cleft this entry in two for convenience.
-There’s only one game stats block, since the Priest era doesn’t change Man-Ape’s abilities.

 - Man-Ape (M’Baku) part #1.1 – Context, Silver Age, Bronze Age.

 - Man-Ape (M’Baku) part #1.2 – The Priest era.